IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 # The R package `wrassp` [^1-chap:wrassp]{#chap:wrassp}

-[^1-chap:wrassp]: Some examples of this chapter are adapted version of examples given in the `wrassp_intro` vignette of the `wrassp` package.
+[^1-chap:wrassp]: Some examples of this chapter are adapted version of examples given in the legacy `wrassp_intro` vignette of the `wrassp` package.

 <img src="pics/EMU-webAppEmu_wrassp.png" width="75%" style="display: block; margin: auto;" />